Rick Anderson (pitcher/coach): Coaching career

 After retiring, Anderson accepted a job as pitching coach for the Gulf Coast League Twins.

 After thirteen seasons as a minor league coach, the last seven at the AAA level, he was named the Minnesota Twins' pitching coach for the season, where he coached with former Met, and minor league roommate, Twins' manager Ron Gardenhire.
 From 2002 to 2010, Twins pitchers posted the third-lowest ERA in the American League, at 4.11.
 Anderson's philosophy for the pitching staff was to pitch to contact and limit walks in order to win.
 Consequently, no major league team was more stingy with free passes.
 For instance, from 2008 to 2010, the Twins issued 1,255 walks; the St. Louis Cardinals were a distant second on that list, at 1,433.
 In fact, from 2003, Anderson's second year, through 2010, the Twins issued the least or second least walks every season, although in the preceding six seasons (1997-2002, Anderson's first season and the five preceding seasons), they were no worse than the fifth least walks allowed.
 From 2011 to 2014, they ranged from fifth to eleventh fewest free passes.

 On October 2, 2014, following the termination of Gardenhire, it was announced that Anderson would not be returning as the Twins pitching coach.

 On November 2, 2017, Anderson was named the bullpen coach for the Detroit Tigers for the 2018 season.
 On June 27, 2018, Anderson was promoted to pitching coach for the Tigers, following the firing of Chris Bosio.

 Personal life

 Anderson graduated from Mariner High School in 1975 and attended Everett Community College before graduating from the University of Washington.
-He and his wife, Rhonda, have two daughters, Cortnie and Ashley, and one son, Ricky.
+He and his wife have three children.